-1. To generalize the concept of integration using measures.

-2. To develop the concept of analysis in abstract situations.
+- 1. To generalize the concept of integration using measures. - 2.
+To develop the concept of analysis in abstract situations.

-Measure on Real line - Lebesgue outer measure - Measurable sets - Regularity -Measurable function -Borel and Lebesgue measurability.
+Measure on the Real line - Lebesgue outer measure - Measurable sets - Regularity - Measurable functions - Borel and Lebesgue measurability.

-Integration of non-negative functions - The General integral- Integration of series -Riemann and Lebesgue integrals.
+Integration of non-negative functions - The General integral - Integration of series - Riemann and Lebesgue integrals.

-Abstract measure spaces - Measures and outer measures - Extension of a measure -Uniqueness of the extension - Completion of a measure - Measure spaces - Integration with respect to a measure.
+Abstract measure spaces - Measures and outer measures - Extension of a measure - Uniqueness of the extension - Completion of a measure - Measure spaces - Integration with respect to a measure.

-Convergence in measure - Almost uniform convergence - Signed measures and Halindecomposition - The Jordan decomposition.
+Convergence in measure - Almost uniform convergence - Signed measures and The Hahn decomposition - The Jordan decomposition.